Process of Re-opening the Church for Mass

 The name(s) of whoever wishes to attend Mass (please give an accurate number)

-The Sunday (date) that is being requested;
+The Sunday (date) that is being requested and the preferred time.
+(This cannot be guaranteed.)

 A Contact phone number (for 'Contact and Trace' purposes)